Carlo Gnocchi

-Carlo Gnocchi (25 October 1902 – 28 February 1956) was an Italian priest, educator and writer.
+Carlo Gnocchi (/it/; 25 October 1902 – 28 February 1956) was an Italian priest, educator and writer.
 He is venerated as a blessed by the Catholic Church.

 During World War II, he was a military chaplain of the Alpini, the elite mountain warfare soldiers of the Italian Army, and after the tragic experience of the war, he strove to ease the wounds of suffering and misery created by the war.

 Early years

 "Two of my sons you have already taken, Lord.
 The third I offer to You, so that You bless him and keep him always at Your service."